DSC-SPIDAL/harp/website/content/docs/examples/kmeans.md

     2).
 With model parallelism, each node gets one partition of the model, which updates in parallel, and then rotates to the neighbor node when local computation for all local data points finish.
 Repeat until each partition returns back to the original node, then do the final model update.

-* which collective communication operations is suitable to synchronize model?
+* Which collective communication operation is suitable to synchronize the model?

     For solution without model parallelism, Synchronize replicas of the model by `allreduce`, then calculate the new centroids and go to the next iteration.
 For vanilla kmeans, the combination of `reduce/broadcast`, `push/pull`, `regroup/allgather` are similar to `allreduce`.